 Sociologist, Madhuri Raijada sums it up, “For some people money is all that matters.
 They will put in the required number of hours and not care about anything else.
 Others choose jobs to boost their confidence and give them a better social status.
 To stay motivated factors like a good work culture, an appreciating boss, growth prospects, the feeling of being a part of something productive also play an important role.
 Besides, many employees want to maintain a good work – life balance.”

-This post was first published in Marginalia 2014-15 by SCM Sophia.
+This post written by our team member was first published in Marginalia 2014-15 by SCM Sophia.